What Can a Simple Pump Do?

 Yes.
 Simple Pump has been manufactured to very stringent tolerances, which lets the pump develop sufficient pressure to fill a residential pressure or bladder tank.

-You should let the handle point up to the sky after use so the stainless steel rod is protected inside the pump head.
+In either case, you should let the handle point up to the sky after use so the stainless steel pump rod is protected inside the pump head.

 Yes, a check valve is necessary when pumping into any pressurized system.
 Pressure is required to propel the water, even in drip irrigation.
 If there is enough pressure to push water out, there is enough pressure to push back when you release the pump lever.
 This is what the check valve prevents.